prasoon010/Ansible-lampstack-wordpress/README.md

 # Ansible-lampstack-wordpress using tags
 This Ansible playbook will install lampstack and install a wordpress site in Amazon linux EC2.
 Using tags 'lamp' and 'lamp-wordpress' we have better control over installation.
 The tag 'lamp' the playbook will install lampstack alone.

-Variables:
+# Variables:
 ----------

-#M ysql variables:
+#Mysql variables:

 mysql_root: mysqlroot123

-# Wordpress variables
+#Wordpress variables

 wordpress_database: wordpress